SJSU272LabF18/ReceipeAI/README.md

 __Project Description:__

 Use image processing to capture images of ingredients and come up with recipes.
-This project consists of using a camera to capture images of ingredients, image processing to determine the ingredient, and filtering through recipes to find the closest matching for the user.
+This project consists of using a camera to capture images of ingredients, image processing to classify the ingredient, and filtering through recipes to find the closest matching for the user.
 To save recipes we can create a database for future referencing along with user accounts.

 __Methodology:__
-- Python
+- Python, Swift
-- Scikit
+- Google FireBase, TensorFlow
-- Numpy
+- Food2Fork Recipe API
-- Sql, CockroachDB, Hadoop